-- 4.4.5 4.3.5 An Athlete may not assume that his/hertheir application for a TUE (or for renewal of a TUE) will be granted.
-Any Use or Possession or Administration of a Prohibited Substance or Prohibited Method before an <a href="https://applicationg.ncb/applicationg-ncb - 4.5 4.4 Expiration or Cancellation, cancellation, withdrawal or reversal of a TUE - 4.5.1 4.4.1 A TUE granted pursuant to these Rules: - (a) shallwill expire automatically at the end of any termperiod for which it was granted, without the need for any further notice or other formality; - (b) may be cancelled by the UK TUE Committee if the Athlete does not promptly comply with any requirements or conditions imposed by the UK TUE Committee upon grant of the TUE; - (c) may be withdrawn by the UK TUE Committee UKAD if it is subsequently determined that the criteria for grant of a TUE are not in fact met; or - (d) may be reviewed reversed on review by WADA pursuant to Article 4.5 or on appeal. - 4.5.2 An Athlete in a National Registered Testing Pool or National TUE Pool who wishes to continue to Use the Prohibited Substance or Prohibited Method in question after the termperiod for which the TUE has been granted must apply well in advance of the end of the termperiod for renewal of the TUE in accordance with Article 4.3. - 4.5.3 4.4.3 Cancellation of a TUE pursuant to Article 4.4.14.5.1(b) or withdrawal of a TUE pursuant to Article 4.4.14.5.1(c) shall be made in writing and notified by UKAD to the Athlete in accordance with Article 17.2, and made available by UKAD to other authorised Anti-Doping Organisations and WADA via ADAMS or any other system approved by WADA, in accordance with ISTUE Article 5.4 of the International Standard for Therapeutic Use Exemptions.5.5.
-Such notice shall take effect upon receipt, in accordance with Article 17.2. - 4.4.4 In the event of an expiration, cancellation or, withdrawal, or reversal of the TUE pursuant to Article 4.4.14.5.1, the Athlete shall not be subject to any Consequences based on his/hertheir Use or Possession or Administration of the Prohibited Substance or Prohibited Method in question in accordance with the TUE at any time prior to the effective date of expiry, cancellation or, withdrawal, or reversal of the TUE.
-The review pursuant to Article 7.2 or 7.4 of any subsequent Adverse Analytical Finding or Adverse Passport Finding shall include consideration of whether such finding is consistent with Use of the Prohibited Substance or Method prior to that date, in which event there shall be no case to answer. - 4.5 Review of TUE Decisions4.5.1 In accordance with Code Article 4.4 and Article 8 of the International Standard for Therapeutic Use Exemptions, WADA may reviewand appeals of TUE decisions as follows
+4.3.5 An Athlete may not assume that his/hertheir application for a TUE (or for renewal of a TUE) will be granted.
+Any Use or Possession or Administration of a Prohibited Substance or Prohibited Method before an application a TUE has been granted or renewed shall be entirely at the Athlete's own risk. - 4.5 4.4 Expiration or Cancellation, cancellation, withdrawal or reversal of a TUE - 4.5.1 4.4.1 A TUE granted pursuant to these Rules: - (a) shallwill expire automatically at the end of any termperiod for which it was granted, without the need for any further notice or other formality; - (b) may be cancelled by the UK TUE Committee if the Athlete does not promptly comply with any requirements or conditions imposed by the UK TUE Committee upon grant of the TUE; - (c) may be withdrawn by the UK TUE Committee UKAD if it is subsequently determined that the criteria for grant of a TUE are not in fact met; or - (d) may be reviewed reversed on review by WADA pursuant to Article 4.5 or on appeal. - 4.5.2 4.4.2 An Athlete in a National Registered Testing Pool or National TUE Pool who wishes to continue to Use the Prohibited Substance or Prohibited Method in question after the termperiod for which the TUE has been granted must apply well in advance of the end of the termperiod for renewal of the TUE in accordance with Article 4.3. - 4.5.3 Cancellation of a TUE pursuant to Article 4.4.14.5.1(b) or withdrawal of a TUE pursuant to Article 4.4.14.5.1(c) shall be made in writing and notified by UKAD to the Athlete in accordance with Article 17.2, and made available by UKAD to other authorised Anti-Doping Organisations and WADA via ADAMS or any other system approved by WADA, in accordance with ISTUE Article 5.4 of the International Standard for Therapeutic Use Exemptions.5.5.
+Such notice shall take effect upon receipt, in accordance with Article 17.2. - 4.5.4 4.4.4 In the event of an expiration, cancellation or withdrawal, or reversal of the TUE pursuant to Article 4.4.14.5.1, the Athlete shall not be subject to any Consequences based on his/hertheir Use or Possession or Administration of the Prohibited Substance or Prohibited Method in question in accordance with the TUE at any time prior to the effective date of expiry, cancellation or withdrawal, or reversal of the TUE.
+The review pursuant to Article 7.2 or 7.4 of any subsequent Adverse Analytical Finding or Adverse Passport Finding shall include consideration of whether such finding is consistent with Use of the Prohibited Substance or Method prior to that date, in which event there shall be no case to answer. - 4.5 Review of TUE Decisions 4.5.1 In accordance with Code Article 4.4 and Article 8 of the International Standard for Therapeutic Use Exemptions, WADA may review and appeals of TUE decisions as follows